jpace/qualog/README.md

 # Help

-Please email me at jeugenepace at gmail dot com if you have questions about Qualog.
+Please email me if you have questions about Qualog.

 # Contributing